-A high-level board allows you to see an overview of everything you and your team are working on across multiple different boards.
+A high-level board allows you to see an overview of everything you and your team are working on across multiple different boards, by connecting multiple boards and workflows into one.
 High-level boards can be organized by quarters, months, phases, clients, projects or any other way that works for the team.
-Put simply, a high-level board is your first step towards developing a streamlined workflow!
+Put simply, a high-level board is your first step towards developing a streamlined workflow.

-Let's review how we chose to organize our high-level board!
-Keep in mind, this is just an example and you can completely customize the structure of your board to suit your own unique needs.
+Let's review how we chose to organize our below high-level board.
+Keep in mind, this is just an example and you can customize the structure of your board to suit your own unique needs.

-- People Column to provide ownership to one project manager who is overseeing the associated milestone.
+People Column to provide ownership to one project manager who is overseeing the associated project.

-- Timeline Column to track a timeframe for each milestone.
+Timeline Column to track a timeframe for each project.
 We’ll see how this column comes to life via the Gantt View later in this guide!

-- Status Column to display the department that each milestone belongs to.
+Status Column to display the department that each project belongs to.
 Keep in mind, these labels can be customized to show anything that you wish.